hemengke1997/postcss-pxtoviewport/README.md

 ## ✨ New Features

-- specify any `postcss-pxtoviewport` option in css.
+- override any `postcss-pxtoviewport` options in css.
-- ignore line in css.
+- ignore any line in css.
-- **compatible with vite**
+- **compatible with vite**.

 ## 🔧 Install